 Subject to compliance with project requirements, manufacturers offering Products which may be incorporated in the Work include the following:

-Harger Lightning Protection, Inc.
+Harger Lightning Protection, Inc., Grayslake, IL (800) 842-7437.

-Thompson Lightning Protection, Inc.
+Heary Brothers Lightning Protection, Inc., Springville, NY (716) 941-6141.

-Heary Brothers Lightning Protection, Inc.
+Independent Lightning Protection, Inc., Goshen, IN (800) 860-8388.

-Independent Lightning Protection, Inc.
+Robbins Lightning, Inc., Maryville, MO (800) 426-3792.

-Robbins Lightning, Inc.
+Thompson Lightning Protection, Inc., St. Paul, MN (800) 777-1230.

 STANDARDS

-All equipment used in this installation shall be UL approved and labeled in accordance with UL procedures, with each air terminal bearing an "A" label and all main conductors bearing a "B" label at 10'-0" intervals.
+All equipment used in this installation shall be UL approved and labeled in accordance with UL procedures, with each air terminal bearing an "A" label and all main conductors bearing a "B" label at 10 foot intervals.

 All equipment shall be new, the product of a single manufacturer as outlined above, and of a design and construction to suit the application where it is used in accordance with accepted industry standards and L.P.I. and UL code requirements.